 D-704: Authorizations of Care for Children in Protective Services

-Boards must be aware that DFPS has requested that Boards do not process child care payments for children with open DFPS cases without a properly authorized DFPS Form 2054 (Service Authorization).
-DFPS has requested that Boards inform child care providers not to provide to any child until they receive an approved child care authorization form from a Board’s child care contractor.
+Boards must not process child care payments for children with open DFPS cases without a properly authorized DFPS Form 2054 (Service Authorization).
 Boards must be aware that DFPS will not authorize a backdated Form 2054, and verbal authorizations by CPS are not allowed.

+Boards must inform child care providers not to provide CCS to any child until they receive an approved child care authorization form from a Board’s child care contractor.
+CCS provided without an approved Form 2054 will not be paid.

-Therefore, or children in care without a properly authorized Form 2054, Boards must ensure that payment is not approved and that providers are not reimbursed for services provided before appropriate staff receives an approved Form 2054 from the Board’s child care contractor.
+For children in care without a properly authorized Form 2054, Boards must ensure that payment is not approved and that providers are not paid for services provided before appropriate staff receives an approved Form 2054 from the Board’s child care contractor.

-Boards also must be aware that child care services provided without an approved Form 2054 will not be paid.

 Note: Form 2054 is approved electronically through the DFPS IMPACT system and is valid without a signature.

-Within three business days from receipt of a completed DFPS authorization for , Boards must ensure that the child care contractor does one of the following:
+Within three business days from receipt of a completed DFPS authorization for CCS, Boards must ensure that the child care contractor does one of the following:

 Completes the authorization request, including all data entry